 How to Make The Prosciutto And Melon Appetizer

 This easy and simple appetizer is a play on the classic prosciutto and melon combination.
 But there’s no fiddly wrapping of melon in meat.
-Instead, you chop up the melon and mix it with cilantro and citrus juices.
+Instead, you chop up the melon and mix it with a touch of lemon and lime juices.
 Then you crisp up the prosciutto in a frying pan and chop it up too.

 Making It In Advance

-- ½ cup finely chopped cantaloupe
+- 1/2 cup finely chopped cantaloupe

-- ½ cup finely chopped honeydew melon
+- 1/2 cup finely chopped honeydew melon

-- ½ tsp. lemon juice
+- 1/2 tsp. lemon juice

-- ½ tsp. lime juice
+- 1/2 tsp. lime juice